gfxdisp/ColorVideoVDP/README.md

 The metric is explained in detail in:

 > ColorVideoVDP: A visual difference predictor for image, video and display distortions.\
-> Rafal K. Mantiuk, Param Hanji, Maliha Ashraf, Yuta Asano, Alexandre Chapiro.\
+> Rafał K. Mantiuk, Param Hanji, Maliha Ashraf, Yuta Asano, Alexandre Chapiro.\
 > In SIGGRAPH 2024 Technical Papers, Article 129\
 > https://doi.org/10.1145/3658144